 A flat, mineral glass crystal hovers above a sandwich style dial.
 The lower dial supports four subdials which can be set to display the time in differing zones.
 One of these is equipped with a date display.

 Four circular openings pierce the jet-black upper dial, revealing the subdials and promoting a three-dimensional effect.
 Gold-plated crowns jut out from the rim of this timepiece.

 This watch includes four separate movements.
 A defiant Citizen (Miyota) date movement guards the right-hand bottom of the dial.
 It is surrounded and outgunned by three Seiko (Epson) Al35E’s.
-Expecting imminent and bloody battle between these bitter Japanese rivals, I quickly replaced the black plate and screwed it tight.
+Expecting an imminent and bloody battle between these bitter Japanese rivals, I quickly replaced the black plate and screwed it tight.

 The sandwich style is quite effective, adding depth to the timepiece.
 I also appreciate Parnis’s use of different colors for each individual subdial.

 Gold plating was applied to the case but not to the backplate or the strap’s buckle.
 While normally I dislike two-tone timepieces, this approach certainly accentuates Parnis’s sandwich motif.